morgan76/morgan76.github.io/_pages/about.md

 ### Academic Journey

 - **2014-2019**: I earned a master’s degree in Applied Mathematics from the Institut National des Sciences Appliquées de Rouen, France.
+- **2018-2019**: I was a graduate exchange student at Ecole Polytechnique de Montréal, Canada.
 - **2020-2021**: I completed the master’s program in Sound & Music Computing at the [Music Technology Group (MTG)](https://www.upf.edu/web/mtg/) at Pompeu Fabra University in Barcelona, Spain.
 - **2021-2024**: I was a doctoral researcher at the Audio Data Analysis and Signal Processing Group at Télécom Paris (Institut Polytechnique de Paris).
 My doctoral research focused on Music Structure Analysis.
 You can access my thesis manuscript [here](https://theses.hal.science/tel-04980794/).